lcmd-epfl/cibo/README.md

 ## Reproduce results from paper

-For each experiment, the parameters are set with the `config.py` file in the same directory
+For each experiment, the parameters are set with the `config.py` file in the same directory.
+A subfolder `figures` will be created after executing and results will be plotted and saved as png in this folder.
+In addition results are saved in a pkl file `results.pkl`.

 ### Initialization with cheapest ligand